core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Member names as keys

 Keys implemented using member names MUST be encoded using a CBOR text string data item (major type 3).
 A namespace-qualified member name MUST be used for all members of a top-level collection, and then also whenever the namespaces of the schema node and its parent are different.
 In all other cases, the simple form of the member name MUST be used.
-Member names and namespaces are defined in {{I-D.ietf-netmod-yang-json}} section 4.
+Names and namespaces are defined in {{I-D.ietf-netmod-yang-json}} section 4.

 The following example shows the encoding of the same container using names.